MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

     - BorderBrush B: **0**
     - Border Thickness: **2 (In each one of the 4 boxes)**

-17. Drag a **Label** below the left side of the canvas and use following information:
+17. Drag a **Label** below the left side of the canvas using the following information:
     - Content: **Comments:**

-18. Drag a **Canvas** below the label and use following information:
+18. Drag a **Canvas** below the label using the following information:
     - Width: **300**
     - Height: **130**
     - Background style: **Solid color brush**